 Due to her hours, I took the mantle as the primary teacher within our homeschool.
 In the beginning, I operated more as a substitute teacher, by simply facilitating and implementing the lesson plans my wife had put together.
 As the year progressed, I eventually started making my own lesson plans while still holding true to most of my wife’s teaching philosophy and software program tools.

-The primary area where I made my twist was in the written narration arena.
+The primary area where I made my twist was in the arena.
 As I assigned literature for them to read and do written narration from, I added having them present their narrations in front of us all.
-From each chapter they read I gave them specific things that I wanted them to answer as a part of their narrations to help them better engage with the materials they were reading.
-Once they bought into what I was requesting from them, I saw and heard their writing become more insightful.
+From each chapter they read, I gave them specific things that I wanted them to answer as a part of their narrations to help them better engage with the materials they were reading.
+Once they bought into what I was requesting from them, I saw and heard their writing become more insightful. written narration

 To whichever kid was presenting at the time, the rest of us gave our undivided attention listening intently to their presentation.
 I instructed them on how to effectively provide constructive criticism.
 We would all take turns giving feedback.
-Keying in on pros and cons on content and body language.
+Keying in on the pros and cons of the content and their body language.
 As one child was presenting and growing confidence in speaking via presenting in front of us, the other children were increasing their listening and analytical skills.
 Each constructive critique was thoughtful.
 Their observations at times were intriguing and astute.